robtweed/qewd-baseline/INTERACTIVE.md

           finished({hello: 'world'});
         };

-if you've previously taken the tutorial on QEWD REST APIs (./REST.md), this should look very similar.
+if you've previously taken the tutorial on [QEWD REST APIs](./REST.md), this should look very similar.
 However, the signature of the module interface is a little different.

 A QEWD interactive application message handler module should export a function with 4 arguments:

-- messageObj: an object containing the incoming message object that was sent by the browser.
+- **messageObj**: an object containing the incoming message object that was sent by the browser.
 This will be identical to the object you specified in the browser's *EWD.send()* method, but will also include a *token* property containing the QEWD Session token.

-- session: an object representing the QEWD Session that was identified via the incoming *token*.
+- **session**: an object representing the QEWD Session that was identified via the incoming *token*.
 This object's *data* property is a QEWD-JSdb Document Node object, and is available for state information storage and management.

-- send: a method provided by QEWD via which you can send *intermediate* WebSocket messages to the browser that sent the original request
+- **send**: a method provided by QEWD via which you can send *intermediate* WebSocket messages to the browser that sent the original request

-- finished: a method provided by QEWD via which you:
+- **finished**: a method provided by QEWD via which you:

   - return a object as a response.
 This object is specified as the one (and only) argument of the *finished()* method;